Introduction

 "The proposed extension of the criminal provision on procuring entails such significant restrictions on the right of production and distribution that it conflicts with the constitutional freedom of establishment.
 A criminal provision of this kind also means that, in certain cases, criminal liability would apply to those who produce material that enjoys constitutional protection.
 Such a provision cannot be introduced without amendments to the Constitution.
 The committee has therefore refrained from proposing any new criminal provision of the kind mentioned in the directives."

-However, even though pornography production per se is not criminalized in Sweden, it is of course possible to prosecute a number of acts already today.
+But even though the production of pornography is not criminalized per se in Sweden, it is of course possible to prosecute a wide range of acts already today.
 Human trafficking, for example, involves the exploitation of a person.
-One way to exploit someone is to force or unduly coerce them into participating in the production of pornography.
-It is therefore entirely conceivable that someone could be convicted of human trafficking in connection with the production of pornography—provided that the other requirements for human trafficking are also met.
+One way to exploit someone is to force or improperly coerce the person into participating in the production of pornography.
+It is therefore entirely conceivable that someone could be convicted of human trafficking in connection with the production of pornography—provided that the other elements of human trafficking are also met.

-It is also possible that a producer of pornography could be prosecuted for incitement or aiding and abetting rape or sexual coercion if it were found that consent was lacking from a person who participated in the production.
+It is also possible that a pornography producer could be prosecuted for incitement or aiding and abetting rape or sexual coercion if it were found that consent was lacking from a person participating in the production.

-There are currently no criminal laws governing the dissemination/distribution of pornography (except in the case of images of child sexual abuse).
+There are currently no criminal law regulations regarding the dissemination or distribution of pornography (except in cases involving images of child sexual abuse).
 However, it is prohibited to display or show pornographic images in public places, or to send pornographic material to someone who has not requested it (Section 16:11 of the Swedish Penal Code).
-What the latter provision actually means, at a time when violent pornography is just a click away on virtually every child's mobile phone, is open to debate.
+What the latter provision actually means, at a time when violent pornography is just a button press away on virtually every child’s cell phone, is open to debate.

-In line with previous international studies, Talita's studies show that many women used in pornography come from the same marginalized backgrounds as women in prostitution.
-Given this, and considering that pornography production itself can lead to significant psychological and physical harm comparable to the harm women experience in prostitution, it is illogical that pornography production is not regulated.
+In line with previous international studies, Talita’s research shows that many women used in pornography come from the same marginalized backgrounds as women in prostitution.
+Given this, and the fact that pornography production itself can lead to significant psychological and physical harm comparable to the harm women suffer in prostitution, it is illogical that pornography production is not regulated.

 That said, the problem is that current legislation leaves too much room for interpretation, as evidenced by the lack of enforcement of the pimping and human trafficking provisions against pornography producers to date.

-Between 2015 and 2022, Talita lobbied for the Swedish government to appoint a state commission to investigate the harmful effects of pornography.
-In June 2022, an inquiry was appointed with the task of mapping the state of knowledge about adults who have been subjected to violence or other abuse in the production or distribution of pornography, and to propose measures to ensure that those who have been subjected to such abuse receive protection, support, and care.
-In the fall of 2023, the inquiry presented its findings in the report SOU 2023:98.
-One of the most important conclusions was that Sweden needs to ensure that support and care for people exposed to the production/distribution of pornography is available and accessible to those in need.
+Between 2015 and 2022, Talita lobbied for the Swedish government to appoint a state commission to examine the harmful effects of pornography.
+In June 2022, an inquiry was established with the mandate to assess the current state of knowledge regarding adults who have been subjected to violence or other forms of abuse during the production or distribution of pornography, and to propose measures to ensure that those affected receive protection, support, and care.
+In the fall of 2023, the commission presented its findings in the report“Stronger Criminal Law Protection—Against Sexual Assaults, Fraud in Certain Cases, and Hate Crimes Based on Gender”(SOU 2023:98).
+One of the most important conclusions was that Sweden needs to ensure that support and care for individuals victimized in the production/distribution of pornography are available and accessible to those in need.

-The government has so far "responded" to the reports through government decision A2025/00637, which means that the Gender Equality Authority, the National Board of Health and Welfare, the county administrative boards, and the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) are tasked with preparing structures for exit programs and support for people vulnerable to prostitution and pornography, and a small amount of money (approximately 3 million in total) is allocated for this work in 2025.
+The government has so far “responded” to the reports through Government Decision A2025/00637, which means that the Gender Equality Agency, the National Board of Health and Welfare, the County Administrative Boards, and the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) are tasked with preparing structures for exit programs and support for people vulnerable to prostitution and pornography, and a small amount of funding (approximately 3 million in total) is allocated for this work in 2025.
 The results are to be reported in interim reports in 2026, 2027, and 2029.

-In conclusion, it can be said that Sweden has taken steps to provide support to people who are exploited in prostitution and pornography, but no investigation has been appointed to review the possibilities of regulating pornography production.
+In conclusion, it can be noted that Sweden has taken steps toward providing support to individuals exploited in prostitution and pornography, but no inquiry has been established to examine the possibilities of regulating pornography production.

 Ban on digital sex purchases

-On July 1, 2025, an extension of BrB Chapter 6, Sections 11 and 12, i.e., the purchase of sexual acts and procuring, came into force.
-The extension means that criminal liability also applies to the purchase of sexual acts and procuring carried out remotely.
+On July 1, 2025, an amendment to Chapter 6, Sections 11 and 12 of the Swedish Penal Code (BrB)—concerning the purchase of sexual acts and procuring, respectively—entered into force through Act (2025:586).
+The expansion means that criminal liability also applies to the purchase of sexual acts and procuring carried out via technical aids or otherwise without physical contact, which means that criminal liability also applies to acts performed remotely.

-It could be said that, with this change in the law, Sweden is criminalizing a certain type of pornography production, but the prerequisite for a person who pays for pornographic images and films to be convicted of a crime is that there is a causal link.
-The perpetrator must have persuaded the other person to perform or tolerate a sexual act in exchange for payment.
-In other words, "ordinary" pornography falls outside the scope of application, since the purpose of such production is not to show a sexual act only to the person who pays, but rather to "create a depiction that is to be made available to the public in some way" (quote taken from the report SOU 2023:80).
+It can be said that, with this legislative change, Sweden criminalizes a specific type of pornography production, namely that produced with the primary purpose of being provided to the client or another designated person.
+The perpetrator must have induced the victim to perform or tolerate a sexual act in exchange for compensation.
+In other words, pornography distributed to an unspecified audience falls outside the scope of application, since the purpose of such production is not to display a sexual act solely for the person paying, but rather to “create a depiction that is in some way intended to be made available to the public” (quote taken from the report SOU 2023:80, p.
+2).

-The investigation discussed whether the proposed extension would infringe on freedom of expression, and the conclusion reached was that this was not the case.
-The reasoning was that the criminalization is not directed at the image material itself, which could still be possessed and distributed.
-Instead, the criminalization focuses on how the material is obtained.
-The extension of criminal liability for the purchase of sexual acts and procuring to also apply to remote transactions thus meant that the method of acquisition was criminalized, which does not violate the constitution.
+The report discussed whether the proposed expansion would infringe upon freedom of expression, and the conclusion reached was that this was not the case.
+The reasoning was that the criminalization does not target the visual material itself, which could still be possessed and distributed.
+Instead, criminalization focuses on how the material is obtained.
+The extension of criminal liability for the purchase of sexual acts and procuring to also apply remotely thus meant that the method of acquisition was criminalized, which does not conflict with the Constitution.

-In Talita's response to the report, we stated the following:
+In Talita’s response to the inquiry, we stated the following:

-Talita's solid experience in offering support to women in prostitution, in all its forms, has clearly shown that commercial pornography cannot be distinguished from other types of prostitution.
-It is documented prostitution where sexual acts are performed in exchange for payment, with the difference that a camera documents the purchase of sex.
-Our research and experience show that the path into pornography is often the same as into prostitution, characterized by abuse, poverty, and psychosocial problems.
-The consequences of prostitution are deeply serious for those affected, regardless of whether it takes place in front of a camera or not, and include PTSD, chronic illness, dissociation, and more.
-However, the trauma that arises when one's prostitution is documented and disseminated can be even more devastating, as the material becomes permanently available on the internet.
-These experiences are confirmed by both Swedish and international research, exemplified by the report 'Sexually exploited for pornographic purposes', SOU 2023:98.
+“Talita’sextensive experience in providing support to women in prostitution, in all its forms, has clearly demonstrated that commercial pornography cannot be distinguished from other types of prostitution.
+It involves documented prostitution in which sexual acts are performed in exchange for payment, with the difference that a camera records the sex purchase.
+Our research and experience show that the path into pornography is often the same as the path into prostitution, characterized by abuse, poverty, and psychosocial problems.
+The consequences of prostitution are profoundly serious for those affected, regardless of whether it takes place in front of a camera or not, and include PTSD, chronic illnesses, dissociation, and more.
+However, the trauma that arises when one’s prostitution is documented and disseminated can be even more devastating, as the material becomes permanently available on the internet.
+These experiences are confirmed by both Swedish and international research, as exemplified by the report “Sexually Exploited for Pornographic Purposes,” SOU 2023:98.

 We at Talita are grateful that the inquiry has identified and acknowledged this need.
-We welcome the proposals that clarify the definition of sex purchase and thereby broaden the scope of the Sex Purchase Act.
-Our research and practical experience support the conclusion that remote sex purchases have consequences comparable to those of physical sex purchases.
-In addition, the spread of documented prostitution online causes permanent damage because the material always remains available and victims fear being recognized and stigmatized.
+We welcome the proposals that clarify the definition of the purchase of sexual services and thereby broaden the scope of the Act on the Purchase of Sexual Services.
+Our research and practical experience support the conclusion that remote sex buying has consequences comparable to those resulting from physical sex buying.
+Furthermore, the dissemination of documented prostitution online causes permanent harm because the material remains available indefinitely and fuels victims’ fear of being recognized and stigmatized.

-The inquiry's proposal to extend the legal regulation of 'purchasing sexual services' to also include acts performed remotely is an important step in ensuring that society's protection, support, and care covers all victims of crime, regardless of where the crime was committed, whether the crime was documented, and whether it was disseminated.
-However, we strongly question the inquiry's distinction between what is referred to as 'traditional pornography production' and remote-based sex purchases.
-Our response to the consultation points out how this distinction favors the interests of porn producers over those of victims, even though producers have a dual role as both buyers and pimps, where they first pay for sexual acts and then make money from the documented sex purchase.
+The inquiry’s proposal to expand the legal regulation of “purchase of sexual acts” to also include acts performed remotely is an important step toward ensuring that society’s protection, support, and care extend to all victims of crime, regardless of where the crime was committed, whether the crime has been documented, and whether it has been disseminated.
+However, we strongly question the inquiry’s distinction between what is termed “traditional pornography production” and remote-based sex buying.
+Our response highlights how this distinction favors the interests of porn producers over those of the victims, despite the fact that producers play a dual role as both buyers and pimps, where they first pay for sexual acts and second earn money from the documented sex purchase.

-Exempting pornographic material produced for the general public, rather than for individual buyers, from criminal liability does not take into account the testimony of victims and survivors that the most traumatic aspect of their paid sexual acts being documented is precisely that it is disseminated to the general public.
-Furthermore, we question the proposal that subscriptions to sites such as OnlyFans should be exempt from criminal liability.
-We urge policymakers to critically reevaluate these conclusions and proposals to ensure that the Sex Purchase Act covers all types of paid sexual acts, that perpetrators are held accountable, and that all victims of sexual violence and exploitation receive the protection they need.
+Exempting pornographic material produced for the general public, rather than for individual buyers, from criminal liability fails to take into account the testimonies of victims and survivors that the most traumatic aspect of their paid sexual acts being documented is precisely that they are disseminated to the general public.
+Furthermore, we take issue with the proposal that subscriptions to sites such as OnlyFans be exempted from criminal liability.
+We urge policymakers to critically reevaluate these conclusions and proposals to ensure that the Sex Purchase Act covers all types of paid sexual acts, that perpetrators are held accountable, and that all victims of sexual violence and exploitation receive the protection they need.”

 Possible ways forward